 results = search_web("What are the latest AI market trends?", api_key)

-# Convert results to documents for RAG
+# Convert results to documents for your AI pipeline

 documents = []